petrvanblokland/DesignDesignSpace/Site.md

 The presentation is about 5 best pages in combination with validation criteria.

 ### Case 4 Design research methods inside the design process
 This is the integral assignment for TypeMedia 2017 students at the end of their Master year.
-They have a limited time to write and design 3 mini-thesis document of one page each.
+They have limited time of 2 weeks to write and design 3 mini-thesis document of one page each.
+Illustrated and documented.

 ### Case 5 Design interactive poster